(Disclosure: Some of the links below may be affiliate links)

 The stock market is a strange place for many.
 It is surrounded by many myths.
-And if you are not careful and believe in these myths, you may well end up losing a lot of money.
-Some of these myths make people not want to invest in the stock market.
-As such they are losing a nice opportunity to invest their money.
+And if you are not careful and believe in these myths, you may lose a lot of money.
+Some myths make people not want to invest in the stock market.
+As such, they are losing a nice opportunity to invest their money.

-Some of these myths came from the early stock market where it was indeed more difficult to start investing.
-However, many things are not true anymore and some things that were facts long ago are now myths.
+Some of these myths came from the early stock market, where it was indeed more difficult to start investing.
+However, many things are not true anymore, and some facts were facts long ago are now myths.

-It is important that you do your own research.
-And it very important that you base your investing strategy on facts and not myths.
-For this, it is very interesting to go over the myths to make sure you do not fall for one of them.
+You must do your own research.
+And you must base your investing strategy on facts and not myths.
+Therefore, it is important to go over the myths to ensure you do not fall for one of them.

-In this post, I am going to list the 13 biggest myths of the stock market.
+In this article, I will list the 13 biggest myths of the stock market.

-You have probably heard this one a lot: You should invest in the stock market, it always goes up.
+You have probably heard this often: You should invest in the stock market; it always goes up.
 This is a big fallacy.

 It is true that the stock market historically went up on average.
 This means that over a long period of time, the stock market always went up.
-But there were many periods of time where the market goes down more than 10%.
+But there were many periods of time when the market went down more than 10%.

-If you want to invest in the stock market, you need to be prepared for big drops.
-On average, the stock market experiences a 10% decline at least once a year and 20% drop about every four years.
+If you want to invest in the stock market, you must be prepared for big drops.
+On average, the stock market experiences a 10% decline at least once a year and a 20% drop about every four years.
 And you should be ready for a steep drop of 30% once a decade.

 2. Investing in the stock market is for the rich

 This is completely wrong.
 This is probably one of the oldest myths.
-You do not need a lot of money to make money in the stock market.
+You do not need much money to make money in the stock market.
 If you invest 100 USD or 1000 USD in the same portfolio, you will have the same returns in percentage.
 Of course, in absolute values, the more money you have, the more returns.
-But that is not preventing you to invest with little money.
+But that is not preventing you from investing with little money.

-It is true that some mutual funds have some minimum like 5000 USD.
+Some mutual funds indeed have some minimum, like 5000 USD.
 But you can always use a broker and buy a single share of an Exchange Traded Fund (ETF) for a few hundred dollars.
 There is really no need to get rich before you invest in the stock.
 On the contrary, if you wait until you get rich before you invest, you may well never invest.

 The best time to invest is now!
 You can invest in the stock market with little money!